uit-cosmo/Deviations-from-spectral-Dirac-comb-due-to-semiperiodic-pulses/README.md

 # Deviations from spectral Dirac comb due to semiperiodic pulses

-Code to generate, plot and fit data used in Manuscript *"Deviations from spectral Dirac comb due to semiperiodic pulses"*.
+Code to generate, plot and fit data used in manuscript *"Deviations from spectral Dirac comb due to semiperiodic pulses"*, [arXiv.2106.15904](https://doi.org/10.48550/arXiv.2106.15904)

 ## Reproducing the environment